MONUSCO: Criminal activity

 MONUC officials say nothing of substance about mining in Congo, which proceeds in parallel with the bloodletting, arms trading and extortion.
 For example, Anvil Mining has been involved in massacres in DRC.
 Anvil directors include former U.S. Ambassador Kenneth Brown, who served at U.S. embassies in Brussels, Kinshasa, Congo-Brazzaville and South Africa.
-Brown was Deputy Assistant Secretary of State for Africa (1987-1989) under George Shultz and George H.W.
-Bush and Director of Central African Affairs (1980-1981).
-Interestingly, Brown succeeded William Lacy Swing—head of MONUC in DRC—as Ambassador to the Republic of Congo (Brazzaville).
-Meanwhile, the former top internal intelligence and security chief of the United Nations Observer’s Mission in the Democratic Republic of Congo (MONUC) has been worked for Anvil mining in Katanga since 2006.
+Brown was Deputy Assistant Secretary of State for Africa (1987–1989) under George Shultz and George H. W. Bush and Director of Central African Affairs (1980–1981).
+Brown succeeded William Lacy Swing—head of MONUC in DRC—as Ambassador to the Republic of Congo (Brazzaville).
+Meanwhile, the former top internal intelligence and security chief of the United Nations Observer's Mission in the Democratic Republic of Congo (MONUC) has been worked for Anvil mining in Katanga since 2006.

+There have been numerous cases of sexual misconduct by UN peacekeeping forces in the Congo.
+This has been acknowledged by the UN itself (such as the letter of 24 March 2005 from the Secretary-General to the President of the General Assembly).